Driving Like Yourself: A Benchmark for Closed-Loop Personalized End-to-End Autonomous Driving: Analysis and Discussion

 The style-guided fine-tuning enables the model to align the generated trajectory with the real driving style.
-But we also wonder if such stylized fine-tuning will lead to a decline in driving ability.
-Here, we compare the basic driving ability before and after PDSA to analyze this issue, which includes driving score, success rate.
-The comparison results are shown in Table~\ref{tab:cd}.

-From Table~\ref{tab:cd}, we can see that the style-guided fine-tuning (PDSA) improves the overall driving score by 14.56 points, indicating that incorporating individual driving style not only preserves but can even enhance the model’s driving performance.
-The success rate remains largely unchanged, with only a negligible decrease of 0.5\%.
-These results suggest that aligning trajectories with personalized styles does not compromise safety or ride comfort, demonstrating that our fine-tuning approach effectively balances style adaptation with fundamental driving ability.
-More analysis and discussion can be found in the supplement.
+However, it remains unclear whether such stylized fine-tuning affects driving ability.
+Here, we compare the basic driving ability before and after PDSA in terms of driving score and success rate.
+We further extend this comparison to diverse and difficult cases in Bench2Drive to evaluate performance under \textbf{challenging scenarios}.
+As shown in Table~\ref{tab:driving_ability_side}, style-guided fine-tuning (PDSA) improves driving performance across datasets.
+On the Person2Drive dataset, the driving score increases by 11.91 points, with only a negligible decrease of 0.5\% in success rate.
+On the Bench2Drive dataset, the driving score increases by 0.78 points and success rate improved by 2.18\%.
+These results suggest that aligning trajectories with personalized styles does not degrade driving performance, demonstrating that our fine-tuning approach effectively balances style adaptation with fundamental driving ability.